 When the weather is very cold outside, let the cold water drip from the faucet served by exposed pipes.
-Running water through the pipe - even at a trickle - helps stop pipes from freezing.
+Running water through the pipe - even at a trickle - helps prevent pipes from freezing.

 Keep the thermostat set to the same temperature both during the day and at night.
-By temporarily suspending the use of lower nighttime temperatures, you may incur a higher heating bill, but you can prevent a much more costly repair job if pipes freeze and burst.
+By temporarily suspending the use of lower nighttime temperatures, you may have a higher heating bill, but you can prevent a much more costly repair job if pipes freeze and burst.

 If you will be traveling during cold weather, leave the heat on in your home, set to a temperature no lower than 55° F.